gioele-santi/cucina-di-lodi.github.io/_i18n/en/about_presentation.md

 ## About us

-Lodi Pasta Fresca è stato fondato nel 1987 ed è attualmente il più longevo laboratorio di pasta artigianale nella Repubblica di San Marino.
+Lodi Pasta Fresca was established in 1987 and is currently the longest-running handmade fresh-pasta shop in San Marino Republic.